What is telecare?

 - It may only be appropriate if the nominated carer(s) or relative(s) are able to respond at any time of day or night.

 For more on this type of system, see Smart telecare devices below.

 Telecare with 24/7 monitoring

 The following are some of the larger private providers of telecare systems with 24/7 monitoring and a dedicated call centre:

 You can also find details of retailers who specialise in telecare and other kinds of assistive technology in our list of independent living retailers.

 Smart telecare devices

-Smart technology – which allows you to remotely control internet-connected devices around the home – is increasingly also being used as a form of telecare.
+Smart technology allows you to remotely control internet-connected devices around the home, and it is increasingly also being used as a form of telecare.
 This enables families to monitor what’s happening in a loved one’s home using computer software or a smartphone app that receives signals from sensors in the home.

 Smart devices such as internet-enabled thermostats, voice-controlled virtual assistants or wireless cameras can be used to keep track of what’s going on in an older person’s home.
 You can receive updates about what time your loved one gets out of bed, when they leave or return to the house, or when they put the kettle on.

 This type of smart telecare is sometimes referred to as mHealth or mobile health.